 We're in the process of writing more guides that are covering different subjects regarding WooCommerce dropshipping.

-If you’re interested, then I suggest you subscribe to my push notifications or email list, and I will keep you updated when they are published!
+If you’re interested, then I suggest you subscribe to our push notifications or email list, and we will keep you updated when they are published!